statelyai/xstate/docs/guides/actions.md

 ::: danger

-All of the action creators documented here return **action objects**; it is a pure function that only returns an action object and does _not_ imperatively send an event.
+All action creators documented here return **action objects**; it is a pure function that only returns an action object and does _not_ imperatively send an event.
 Do not imperatively call action creators; they will do nothing!

 ```js
 // 🚫 Do not do this!